-16.8.1 Isogonic lines shall be shown.

-16.8.2 The date of the isogonic information shall be indicated in the margin.
+- 16.8.1 Isogonic lines shall be shown. - 16.8.2 The date of the isogonic information shall be indicated in the margin.

+16.9.1 General

-16.9.1 Aeronautical data shown shall be kept to a minimum consistent with the use of the chart for visual navigation and the revision cycle (see 16.9.6).
+Aeronautical data shown shall be kept to a minimum consistent with the use of the chart for visual navigation and the revision cycle (see 16.9.6).

-16.9.2.1 Land and water aerodromes and heliports shall be shown with their names, to the extent that they do not produce undesirable congestion on the chart, priority being given to those of greatest aeronautical significance.

-16.9.2.2 The aerodrome elevation, the lighting available, the type of runway surface and the length of the longest runway or channel, shown in abbreviated form for each aerodrome in conformity with the example given in Appendix 2, provided they do not cause undesirable clutter on the chart, shall be indicated.

-16.9.2.3 Abandoned aerodromes which are still recognizable as aerodromes from the air shall be shown and identified as abandoned.

-16.9.3.1 Obstacles shall be shown.
+- 16.9.2 Aerodromes - 16.9.2.1 Land and water aerodromes and heliports shall be shown with their names, to the extent that they do not produce undesirable congestion on the chart, priority being given to those of greatest aeronautical significance. - 16.9.2.2 The aerodrome elevation, the lighting available, the type of runway surface and the length of the longest runway or channel, shown in abbreviated form for each aerodrome in conformity with the example given in Appendix 2, provided they do not cause undesirable clutter on the chart, shall be indicated. - 16.9.2.3 Abandoned aerodromes which are still recognizable as aerodromes from the air shall be shown and identified as abandoned. - 16.9.3 Obstacles - 16.9.3.1 Obstacles shall be shown.

-Note.- Objects of a height of 100 m (300 ft) or more above ground are normally regarded as obstacles.
+Note- Objects of a height of 100 m (300 ft) or more above ground are normally regarded as obstacles.

-16.9.3.2 When considered of importance to visual flight, prominent transmission lines and permanent cable car installations, which are obstacles, shall be shown.
+- 16.9.3.2 When considered of importance to visual flight, prominent transmission lines, permanent cable car installations and wind turbines, which are obstacles, shall be shown. - 16.9.4 Prohibited, restricted and danger areas

-16.9.4 Prohibited, restricted and danger areas Prohibited, restricted and danger areas shall be shown.
+Prohibited, restricted and danger areas shall be shown.

-16.9.5.1 Significant elements of the air traffic services system including, where practicable, control zones, aerodrome traffic zones, control areas, flight information regions and other airspaces in which VFR flights operate shall be shown together with the appropriate class of airspace.

-16.9.5.2 Where appropriate, the air defence identification zone (ADIZ) shall be shown and properly identified.
+- 16.9.5 Air traffic services system - 16.9.5.1 Significant elements of the air traffic services system including control zones, aerodrome traffic zones, control areas, flight information regions and other airspaces in which VFR flights operate shall be shown together with the appropriate class of airspace. - 16.9.5.2 Where appropriate, the air defence identification zone (ADIZ) shall be shown and properly identified.